lmn451/jsx-prop-lookup-mcp-server/README.md

 - `directory` (optional): Directory to search in (default: ".")

 ### 4. `find_components_without_prop`

+Note: All directory and file paths must be absolute.
 Find component instances that are missing a required prop (e.g., Select components without width prop).

 **Parameters:**